MMax337/MMax337.github.io/markdown/languages/JavaScript.md

 - What is JavaScript used for?
 JavaScript is used in every industry to create all types of applications.
 Let's take a closer look at its uses in web development, mobile development, game development, and more.
 Front-end web development.

 ### AI Joke:
 - Why did the JavaScript developer go broke?
-Because he kept using "null" as a value!
+Because he kept using "null" and "undefined" as his bank account balance!

 ### [Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript)